raster/MMS-Face-Shield/README.md

 # MMS Face Shield

-This is a face shield being produced by [Milwaukee Makerspace](https://milwaukeemakerspace.org/).
+This is a face shield being produced by [Milwaukee Makerspace](https://milwaukeemakerspace.org/) in Milwaukee, Wisconsin, USA.

 Our design is based on v3 of the 3DVerkstan design, North American 6 hole version: